tophefo/IpCamera/README.md

 ```
 http://ip:88/cgi-bin/CGIProxy.fcgi?cmd=setSubStreamFormat&format=1&usr=admin&pwd=password
 ```

++ If your camera does not support mjpeg as some Foscams no longer do, then you can set ``STREAM_URL_OVERRIDE="ffmpeg"`` to use your CPU to generate a mjpeg stream.

 + Some FOSCAM cameras need to have a detection area listed in the URL when you enable the motion alarm.
 As each model has a different resolution and two different URLs, this makes it difficult to make this automatic so an override feature was added to create your own enable the alarm url.